Festival Overview

 1) You can buy balcony access to watch from the comfort and safety of a balcony overlooking the bull run.
 If you book this option from BullBalcony, you can feel confident that you'll have a comfortable, first-row viewing spot to experience this once-in-a-lifetime event.
 You'll also have pastries and coffee, as well as bathroom access.
 We'll send you detailed instructions about how to access your balcony once you book with us.
 Feel free to contact us if you would like to discuss this option further!

-2) You can fight for one of the very limited spots along the barricades and behind a row of policemen.
+4) You can fight for one of the very limited public viewing spots behind the policemen and paramedic barricades.
 There are spaces to watch the run on the following streets: Santo Domingo, Plaza Consistorial, Mercaderes, and Telefónica.
 While it is possible, most people who choose this option never actually see the bulls, since you'll be at ground-level, and there will be rows of people between you and the bulls.
 If you do choose this option, claim your spot in the street by 5am - and triple check with locals and policemen to be extra sure that you're in a legal spot where you won't get kicked out by paramedics or police.
 Bring blankets and warm drinks; Pamplona is in the foothills of the Pyranees, so it can be very cold in the morning.

-3) If you're 18 or older, you can participate in the action by joining the runners (and the bulls!) in the streets below.
-If you choose to run with the bulls, make sure you're lined up in the Plaza Consistorial by 7:10am.
+5) If you're 18 or older, you can participate in the action by joining the runners (and the bulls!) in the streets below.
+If you choose to run with the bulls, make sure you're lined up in the Plaza Consistorial by 7:10am at the latest, or you'll be kicked off the bull run course and you won't be able to participate in or even view the bull runs.

 How can I watch the bullfight?